 17 October 2018Time: 6:00 - 7:30pm

 The Centre for Law and Society in a Global Context (CLSGC) Annual Lecture 2018 will be delivered by Professor James Tully.
 His lecture is titled 'Two Lawyers on Nonviolence: Mohandas K. Gandhi and Richard B. Gregg'.
-This event is organised by Dr Maks Del Mar and chaired by Professor Sionaidh Douglas-Scott.
+This event is organised and chaired by Dr Maks Del Mar.

 About the Speaker